Logged in members can use the Super Teacher Worksheets filing cabinet to save their favorite worksheets.

 Discover what's unusual about a chipmunk's cheeks, along with other interesting chipmunk facts.Dolphins and Porpoises Member

 Learn how dolphins and porpoises are alike, and how they're different.
-This article incudes a question page, a Venn diagram, and a vocabulary activity.Elephant Seals Member
+This article includes a question page, a Venn diagram, and a vocabulary activity.Elephant Seals Member

 Find out why these strange animals are called elephant seals and learn about their unusual hunting habits.Fennec Fox Free

-The bushy-tailed, big-eared fennec fox in an amazing species that is adapted to live in desert climates.Groundhog or Woodchuck?
-Member
+The bushy-tailed, big-eared fennec fox in an amazing species that is adapted to live in desert climates.Flying Squirrel Member

 Did you know groundhogs are great swimmers?
 And they can climb trees too!
 They can also bark and whistle.
 Learn these and many more interesting facts about groundhogs in this article.Hedgehogs Member